trammell/recipe-book/content/recipes/wheat-berry-salad/index.md

    Add scallions, corn, mozzarella, tomatoes, and chives.
    Add salt and pepper to taste, and toss well.

+# comment: >
 #   Salad may be made 1 day ahead and chilled, covered.
-Bring salad to room
+Bring salad
-# temperature before serving.
+#   to room temperature before serving.
-#

 ---

+A simple graham cracker crust, perfect for cheesecakes or tarts.